caiostringari/picoastal/README.md

 vision USB3 camera.

 For this project, we used a [Tamron 8mm lens](https://www.flir.fr/products/tamron-8mm-11.8inch-c-mount-lens/).
 Note that you will need a C to CS mount adaptor if your camera has a CS mount and your lens has a C mount.

+After assembly, you should have something similar to the system below.

 ![](doc/full_system.png)